jasonmoo/cryp/README.md

 *Encryption*

-1. Create AES-256 key to encrypt with by taking SHA-512/256 checksum of the `CRYP_KEY`.
+1. Create AES-256 key to encrypt with by taking scrypt hash of the `CRYP_KEY`.
 2. Gzip data
 3. Encrypt payload using AES-256 CFB with generated key

 *Decryption*

-1. Create AES-256 key to encrypt with by taking SHA-512/256 checksum of the `CRYP_KEY`.
+1. Create AES-256 key to encrypt with by taking scrypt hash of the `CRYP_KEY`.
 2. Decrypt payload using AES-256 CFB with generated key
 3. Gunzip data